 What’s Growin’, Good Lookin’?

-- Newly constructed cedar-wood plots, including individual plots, demonstration plots, and student organization plots
+- Newly constructed cedar-wood plots, including individual plots, teaching plots, and student organization plots

-- Community areas with plenty of seasonal and organic vegetables, herbs and fruit: we have it all.
-And it’s fresh.
+- Community areas with plenty of seasonal and organic vegetables, herbs and fruit trees

 - Native plants